Community and Leadership Programme Committee (CLPC)

 Openly living with HIV and being a PLWHIV and gay community activist since 1991, Gennady is a co-founder of and Technical Support Coordinator of the Eurasian Coalition on Male Health (ECOM), which currently unites more than 50 MSM/LGBT organizations and activists in Eastern Europe and Central Asia.
 Gennady is a member of ITPC and EHRN.
 In 2008, he became a member of the Regional expert group on work with MSM in EECA.
 His expertise includes the development and empowerment of community networks, planning and provision of technical support to various stakeholders, BCC programs, HIV and STIs prevention and social support, and M&E of social projects and initiatives.
 He has published several articles and brochures on social support to PLWHIV and adherence to treatment, and acting as either a co-author or reviewer, took part in the development of at least 20 training modules on NGO management, VCT, BCC, social and psychological support to PLWHIV, and community empowerment.

-Georgina Caswell, UK
+Georgina Caswell, South Africa

 Javier Bellocq, Argentina